Reliable weather forecast made easy.

 “Wet bias” refers the process of meteorologists to specify rain probabilities (usually low probabilities of precipitation) in the weather forecast to compensate the interpretation of users (a 5% probability is then predicted as a 20% probability).

-Different forecasting qualities
+Different representations and forecasting qualities

 » Weather reports (examples: chamonix-meteo.com, meteoschweiz.ch, dwd.de, alpenverein.de):